ρμ

 ρμ is a Java library of Randomization enHancements and Other Math Utilities (rho mu).
 It includes implementations of various algorithms for efficiently randomly sampling combinations of indexes into arrays and other sequential structures, randomly sampling pairs and triples of unique indexes, randomly sampling k indexes, etc. It also includes efficient implementations of random number generation from distributions other than uniform, such as Gaussian, Cauchy, Binomial, etc. Additionally, it includes implementations of other math functions that are either needed by the randomization utilities, or which are needed by some of our other projects.

 All of the initial functionality of ρμ originated in some of our other libraries, including JavaPermutationTools and Chips-n-Salsa.
 However, we found ourselves beginning to add one or the other of those libraries as dependencies in some other projects strictly for the randomization utilities, which is certainly less than ideal.
-Therefore, we have extracted ρμ from those libraries.
+Therefore, we extracted ρμ from those libraries, and we have since continued development of ρμ independently of those other projects.

-Much of the core randomization enhancements is in a pair of utility classes: RandomIndexer and RandomVariates.
+Much of the core randomization enhancements is in three utility classes: RandomIndexer, RandomVariates, and RandomSampler.
 Beginning with v2.0.0, the ρμ library was revised to utilize Java 17's hierarchy of random number generator interfaces (i.e., RandomGenerator and its nested subinterfaces).
-Specifically, ρμ now provides a class EnhancedRandomGenerator that wraps an instance RandomGenerator while also implementing RandomGenerator, enabling adding the enhanced randomization features to any of Java 17's many random number generators, while also serving as a drop-in replacement.
-Additionally, ρμ provides a hierarchy of such wrapper classes, corresponding to Java 17's hierarchy of random number generator interfaces.
+Specifically, ρμ provides a class EnhancedRandomGenerator that wraps an instance RandomGenerator while also implementing RandomGenerator, enabling adding the enhanced randomization features to any of Java 17's many random number generators, while also serving as a drop-in replacement.
+Additionally, ρμ provides a hierarchy of such wrapper classes, corresponding to Java 17's hierarchy of random number generator interfaces, as illustrated in the interactive UML diagram further down the page.

 The ρμ source code repository is hosted on GitHub; and is licensed under the GNU General Public License Version 3 (GPLv3).
 The API documentation is found on this site.
 The library is regularly published to Maven Central, from which it is easily imported into software projects using Maven and other commonly used build tools.